Malpas Online Logo Link

 Safety

-A twelve monthly inspection, conducted to BSEN Standards, is undertaken by a certified Safety Inspector.
+A twelve monthly inspection, conducted to BSEN Standards, is undertaken by a certificated Safety Inspector.

-In addition weekly inspections of equipment take place to check for wear or vandalism.
+In addition weekly inspections of equipment take place to check for equipment wear or vandalism.

 Hosting of Village Fair and other major community events